the-creators-galaxy/hts-circulating-supply-api/README.md

 npm run clxy
 ```

-Something similar to the following sould be displayed in the console:
+Something similar to the following should be displayed in the console:

 ```
 {